 Credit rating agencies evaluate us, and their ratings of our debt and creditworthiness are based on a number of factors.
 These factors include our financial strength and other factors not entirely within our control, including conditions affecting the financial services industry generally.
-There can be no assurance that we will maintain our current ratings.
+In light of the difficulties that faced the financial services industry and the financial markets in recent years, there can be no assurance that we will maintain our current ratings.
 Failure to maintain those ratings could, among other things, adversely limit our access to the capital markets and affect the cost and other terms upon which we are able to obtain financing.